0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

          </div>
          <br>

-4. Configure your datbase using the following command:
+4. **Configure Database**: Configure your database using the following command:

       ```
       make db/migrate